robvanaarle/php-object-seam/README.md

 $value = $foo->seam()->call('$nonPublicProperty::get');
 ```

-This can be used for 'Subclass and make public'.

 ### Override public or protected method
 Overridden methods are executed in the scope of the object seam class.